Generic Name: Chlorpromazine Tablets (klor PROE ma zeen)

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Thorazine (chlorpromazine tablets) while you are pregnant.

-- Taking Thorazine (chlorpromazine tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Thorazine (chlorpromazine tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Thorazine) best taken?